cbugs/chiffres/README.md

 Simply run "python run.py 4,5,5,6,7,10 245 &lt;limit&gt;"

-The limit is 5 by default test
+The limit is 5 by default testd